beezy-cloud/project-pancake/docs/concepts.md

    CART ||--|| SHIPPING : select
    SHIPPING ||--|| PAYMENT : transact
 ```
+This approach provides more flexibility from a development and lifecycle perspectice as patching or updating the code from one of the services would not impact the entire stack.
-Having the Suggestion module failing will not impact the entire shopping experience but reduce potential upsell.
+Also, having the Suggestion module failing will not impact the entire shopping experience but reduce potential upsell.
+Finally, the concept of "Service Mesh" can be introduced to monitor specific metrics that could impact the shopping experience.
+Here are three examples:

+- If the shopping experience is consider slow or even timeout, each relationship is reporting metrics (e.g. latency) can be analyzed and define which part of the stack is the root cause.
+- With microservices, code changes are granular.
+This allows the dev team to appreciate the impact on the overall experience.
+- Very closed to the previous example, this architecture allows to introduce multiple version of a module within the stack and perform A/B testing scenario with/out user experience feedback.

 [Microservices on Wikipedia](https://en.wikipedia.org/wiki/Microservices)